symfony/symfony-docs/cookbook/deployment/tools.rst

 `Capifony`_:

-    This tool provides a specialized set of tools on top of Capistrano, tailored specifically to symfony and Symfony2 projects.
+    This tool provides a specialized set of tools on top of Capistrano, tailored specifically to symfony and Symfony projects.

 `sf2debpkg`_:

-    This tool helps you build a native Debian package for your Symfony2 project.
+    This tool helps you build a native Debian package for your Symfony project.

 `Magallanes`_: